Home / Chemicals & Materials / Advanced Materials / E-Waste Management Market

 E-waste Management Market Size, Share & Industry Analysis, By Category (Temperature Exchange Equipment, Screens and Monitors, Lamps, Large Equipment, Small Equipment, and Small IT and Telecommunication Equipment), By Type (Recycled and Unrecycled), and Regional Forecast, 2024-2032

-According to the UN, in 2021, each person on the planet was estimated to produce on average 7.6 kg of e-waste, which means that 57.4 million tons of e-waste will be generated worldwide.
+According to the UN, in 2021, each person on the planet was estimated to produce an average of 7.6 kg of e-waste, which means that 57.4 million tons of e-waste will be generated worldwide.
 This development has given rise to e-waste management activities and initiatives.

 The COVID-19 pandemic affected social lives in multiple ways and highlighted the interrelations between the environmental and communal systems of the world.
 The measures were taken to control the spread of the virus across society, including lockdowns and halt in manufacturing and trade activities, which led to a decline in economic growth, limitations on mobility, and additional need for digitization and quarantine in homes.
 It was expected that digitization and an increase in time spent at home would increase the consumption of electrical and electronic equipment as a result of switching of firms and businesses to home offices, providing the staff with laptops and other office gear for home use, and a simultaneous increase in disposal of such gear and gadgets, partly as a result of house-cleaning during the first lockdowns in 2020.
 However, statistics exhibited a surprising development from a global perspective.